 sensitive to rapid temperature changes than casting.
 The

-bricks is between the fused cast brick and the direct bonded brick.
+bricks is between fused cast brick and direct bonded brick.

 The

-main application parts of fused recombination magnesite chrome brick
+main application area of fused rebonded magnesite chrome brick

 are: top blowing converter furnace working layer, direct contact with

-copper liquid; horizontal converter furnace mouth; anode furnace mouth;
+copper melt; horizontal converter furnace mouth; anode furnace mouth;

 flash furnace reaction tower; electric furnace mouth; The working layer